grimme-lab/qc2-teaching/doc/intro.rst

    :alt: img/atom-terminal.png

 Later you can use it to compile and execute your programs without leaving your editor.
-For example we write a simple Fortran program to print a line to the screen, save it and compile it using ``gfortran`` in our shell inside ``atom``.
+For example, we write a simple Fortran program to print a line to the screen, save it and compile it using ``gfortran`` in our shell inside ``atom``.